tderond/Budin2018/README.md

-This script accompanies a paper (currently under review) by Itay Budin, Tristan de Rond, et al.
+This script accompanies "Viscous control of cellular respiration by membrane lipid composition" by Itay Budin, Tristan de Rond, Yan Chen, Leanne Jade G. Chan, Christopher J. Petzold, and Jay D. Keasling (https://dx.doi.org/10.1126/science.aat7925)

 If you use this script in your research, please cite the above paper.